January Events in Traverse City

 To put it mildly, there is something for everyone coming up in the month of January up here in the frozen north.
 Northern Michigan has a way of rolling out the red carpet for the new year in the form a diverse range of fun, unique, and of course wine-related activities.
 From live music acts, plus wine and food celebrations, to racing fat bikes at one of the premiere resorts in the country, there are so many reasons to plan a weekend wine trip to Traverse City this January.

 New Years Eve in Traverse City

 CherryT Ball Drop: There are few better places to ring in the new year than in downtown Traverse City with the CherryT Ball Drop.
-All of downtown is shut down to accommodate the party, as Front St. is transformed into a mini Times Square.
-Starting at 9pm, enjoy live music, dancing, and an exhilarating atmosphere until the cherry is dropped and the fireworks go off to ring in 2017.
+All of downtown shuts down to accommodate the party, as Front St. transforms into a mini Times Square.
+Starting at 9pm, enjoy live music, dancing, and an exhilarating atmosphere until the cherry drops and the fireworks go off to ring in 2017.
 If you want to get in on this free event, head to the CherryT Ball Drop website to get the details.

 Saturday, January 14th

 A cold, Northern Michigan winter demands two things – wine and comfort food.
 Fortunately for us, the Wineries on Old Mission Peninsula have an event to give our souls exactly what they need.
 The Winter Warm Up is a collective effort by many of the restaurants and wineries on Old Mission to come together for a day of perfect pairings of wine and food that will warm your hearts, souls, and bodies.
 You can find out a bit more about the event here.
 (PS – Don’t get caught on the Peninsula a little tipsy and without a ride!)